STEllAR-GROUP/hpx/docs/sphinx/manual/starting_the_hpx_runtime.rst

 Starting the |hpx| runtime
 ==========================

-In order to write an application which uses services from the |hpx| runtime system you need to initialize the |hpx| library by inserting certain calls into the code of your application.
+In order to write an application that uses services from the |hpx| runtime system, you need to initialize the |hpx| library by inserting certain calls into the code of your application.
 Depending on your use case, this can be done in 3 different ways: